bottkars/pcf-jump-azure/README.md

 - automated opsman deployment and configuration
 - pas infrastructure paving
-- :zap: autopilot for starting pas, mysql, rabbit and spring deployment (will take several hours )
+- :new: autopilot for starting pas, mysql, rabbit and spring deployment (will take several hours )
 - certificate generation using selfsigned or let´s encrypt [certificates](#certificates)
-- :zap: [sendgrid](/sendgrid.md) integration for notifications and user sign up
+- :new: [sendgrid](/sendgrid.md) integration for notifications and user sign up
-- :zap: dns configuration and check
+- :new: dns configuration and check
-- :zap: cert checking and logging
+- :new: cert checking and logging
-- :zap: manual options improved
+- :new: manual options improved
+- :new: added pcf small runtime (srt) vs. cf
+- :new: automated bosh tasks / setup
+- :new: specify download location for ops manager

 ## usage

 create an .env file using the [.env.example](/.env.example)